Advantages and disadvantages of Solo vs Group Travel

 As a solo traveller, you are more likely to travel in a minimalist way and save money on all expenses; you don’t have to go out for dinner every night, you can skip on this or that extra activity.
 Guided trips and tours have a higher cost regarding businesses and services that make your trip more expensive than travelling on your own.

 As a solo traveller, experiences will be restricted to a few, firstly because of safety reasons.
-Moreover, some outdoor adventures are better organised by a group because of the infrastructures and facilities that a group can access.
+Moreover, such as outdoor guided tours in Australia are better organised by a group because of the infrastructures and facilities that a group can access.
 As a solo traveller, you are more open to spontaneous adventures, and serendipity plays the most significant part.

 No matter how much caution you take when you travel alone, you are better looked after in a group.
 Especially in remote regions, as a single traveller, you are more exposed to risks and dangers; rescue is more comfortable for a group than for a single person.

 You can evaluate all this from different perspectives.
 Depending on the level of expertise and experience you have as a solo traveller, the pros and cons can significantly impact your decision to go alone or with a group.

 The disadvantages of travelling alone